PedroLuizAP/protasks/README.md

 # protasks
+Tasks registration application.
-Tasks registration application in React with Backend in C# and Tests with xUnit
+technology; React with Backend in C# and Tests with xUnit